PhysicsOfMobility/ridepy/doc/fleet_state.rst

 FleetState
 ==========
-.. currentmodule:: thesimulator.fleet_state
+.. currentmodule:: ridepy.fleet_state

-The ``FleetState`` class is the core component that a user needs in order to setting up and running a simulation using theSimulator, as described in :doc:`overview`.
+The ``FleetState`` class is the core component that a user needs in order to setting up and running a simulation using ridepy, as described in :doc:`overview`.
 Once the user creates a ``FleetState`` with the desired number of vehicles of appropriate capacities and initial positions, a simulation can be run by calling `FleetState.simulate()`, supplying iterator or requests.
 The ``FleetState`` advances the